 Freedom of movement for your child

-Naturally you want your child to be able to move and kick normally.
-Your child should get to know their body and discover the world with curiosity.
-The Tübingen hip flexion and abduction orthosis does not limit your child's freedom of movement.
+You naturally want your child to be able to move and kick normally.
+Your child should get to know their body and use their curiosity to discover the world.
+The Tubingen hip flexion and abduction orthosis does not limit your child’s freedom of movement.
 Their general motor development, for example when they learn to turn their body, is not delayed compared to other children.

 Natural body posture

 Nature is the best guide for the treatment of hip dysplasia.
-The spread-squat position with bent legs, which is how your baby is positioned with the Tübingen hip flexion and abduction orthosis, is a natural body posture which your baby also assumes in the womb.
-In this position, your child's hip can therefore mature under the same favourable conditions as in the womb.
+The spread-squat position with bent legs, which is how your baby is positioned with the Tubingen hip flexion and abduction orthosis, is a natural body posture which your baby also assumes in the womb.
+In this position, your child’s hips can therefore mature under the same favourable conditions as in the womb.

-Your doctor fits the Tübingen hip flexion and abduction orthosis and explains to you exactly how to handle the orthosis.
-Within a very short period of time, you will be well versed in putting the splint on and taking it off because you only have to use the hook-and-loop closure and the white closures.
+Your physician fits the Tubingen hip flexion and abduction orthosis and explains to you exactly how to handle the orthosis.
+Within a very short period of time, you will be well versed in putting the orthosis on and taking it off because you only have to use the hook-and-loop closure and the white closures.

 Many parents worry that their child will not feel comfortable with the orthosis.
 However, you will see how quickly your child becomes accustomed to it.
-Your child will no longer even notice it after a brief familiarisation period.
+Your child will no longer even notice it after a brief period of familiarisation.
 Soft pads and fleecy hook-and-loop material make it comfortable as well.
-Should your baby fight the orthosis for a long time, it should of course be checked by your doctor.
+Should your baby fight the orthosis for a long time, it should of course be checked by your physician.

-The Tübingen hip flexion and abduction orthosis has been in use for 25 years.
-In Germany, doctors use this orthosis most frequently by far, with very high and proven effectiveness.
+The Tubingen hip flexion and abduction orthosis has been in use for 25 years.
+In Germany, physicians use this orthosis most frequently by far, with very high and proven effectiveness.
 More than 250,000 infants have been successfully treated with it to date.

 Suitable for everyday use

-Sleeping, taking a car ride in the Maxi Cosi or child seat, lying in the baby seat or attending baby swimming at the pool: Your child can wear the orthosis without problems for all of these activities.
+Sleeping, taking a car ride in the Maxi Cosi or child seat, lying in the baby seat or attending baby swimming classes at the pool: Your child can wear the orthosis without problems during all of these activities.
 It is designed so that you do not have to remove it.

 Clinical picture and treatment